Washington, D.C.— U.S. Representative Mike Coffman (R-CO) offered the following statement regarding his ‘No’ vote on the American Health Care Act:

-Washington, D.C. – U.S. Representative Mike Coffman (R-CO) offered the following statement in preview of the President's Address to a joint session of Congress this evening:
+Aurora, CO – U.S. Representative Mike Coffman (R-CO) offered the following statement in response to the Department of Defense air strikes in Syria thursday evening:

 DENVER — A bipartisan group of lawmakers formally asked the U.S. Justice Department Thursday to investigate whether Veterans Affairs Department executives lied to Congress to conceal massive cost overruns at a Denver-area hospital.

 Twelve Republicans and nine Democrats on the House Veterans Affairs Committee made the request in a letter to Attorney General Loretta Lynch.